-In this paper, in contrast, we consider a specification test for finite Gaussian mixtures which is not a priori targeted to either the number of components or their normality.
-Specifically, we follow Boldea and Magnus (2009), who suggested the information matrix (IM) test in their study of the score vector and Hessian matrix of the log-likelihood function of multivariate Gaussian mixtures.
+In this paper, in contrast, we study in detail a specification test for finite Gaussian mixtures that is not a priori targeted to either the number of components or their normality.
+Specifically, we follow Boldea and Magnus (2009), who discussed the information matrix (IM) test as part of their illustration of the usefulness of the formulas for the score vector and Hessian matrix of the log-likelihood function of finite mixtures of multivariate normals that they obtained using the tools of matrix differential calculus.

 As is well known, the IM test introduced by White (1982) directly assesses the IM equality, which states that the sum of the Hessian matrix and the outer product of the score vector should be zero in expectation when the estimated model is correctly specified.
+This result, also known as the second Barlett identity, justifies the calculation of the information matrix as either the (minus) expected value of the Hessian or the variance of the score, so that when it fails because the model is misspecified, it can have important consequences on the reliability of the reported standard errors.

-Our approach, though, is rather different from Boldea and Magnus (2009), in that we rely on the EM principle to show that the moments underlying the IM test are the expectation given the observed data of the moments that the IM test would focus on if the underlying components were observed.
-But given that the influence functions underlying those moment tests effectively coincide with the list of all the distinct third- and fourth-order multivariate Hermite polynomials, as shown by Amengual, Fiorentini and Sentana (2024), the IM test for Gaussian mixtures is effectively testing that the expected value of those polynomials weighted by the posterior probability that each observation belongs to the corresponding component is simultaneously 0 for each and every underlying component of the mixture.
+Unlike Boldea and Magnus (2009), though, we rely on the EM principle to show that the moments involved in the IM test are the expectation given the data of the moments the IM test would assess if one knew the identity of the latent component to which each observation belongs.
+But given that the influence functions underlying those moment tests for each component of the mixture effectively coincide with the list of all the distinct third- and fourth-order multivariate Hermite polynomials, as shown by Amengual, Fiorentini and Sentana (2024) for observed multivariate Gaussian random vectors, the IM test for Gaussian mixtures is effectively testing that the expected value of those polynomials weighted by the posterior probability that each observation belongs to the corresponding component is simultaneously 0 for each and every underlying component of the mixture.
 This interpretation has two important advantages.
-First, it allows us to obtain the right number of degrees of freedom for the IM test, which in turn avoids the numerical calculation of Moore-Penrose inverses (see Boldea and Magnus (2024)).
+First, it allows us to obtain the right number of degrees of freedom for the IM test, which in turn avoids the numerical calculation of Moore-Penrose inverses.
 Second, it may prove particularly useful for the purposes of indicating in which specific directions modelling efforts to enrich finite mixture models should focus.

-In fact, our approach to deriving the IM test and its interpretation applies to any model in which the observations can be viewed as incomplete data, in the sense of Dempster, Laird and Rubin (1977), so it has a much wider applicability.
-Examples include the limited dependent variable models that Gouriéroux, Monfort, Renault and Trognon (1987) and Smith (1987) tackled with the same approach.
+In fact, our approach to deriving the IM test and its interpretation is relevant for any model in which the observations can be viewed as incomplete data, in the sense of Dempster, Laird and Rubin (1977), so it has a much wider applicability.
+Microeconometric examples include the limited dependent variable models that Gouriéroux, Monfort, Renault and Trognon (1987) and Smith (1987) tackled with the same approach, while dynamic factor models and Markov switching ones are two important class of time series processes in which our approach yields useful insights too.
 The EM principle also leads to interpretable expressions for the asymptotic covariance matrix of the scaled sample averages of the relevant influence functions adjusted for sampling variability in the parameter estimators under the null of correct specification.